 Classroom visits are available for request during the school year.
-New York Fed Economic Education will offer accessible and informative presentations in your classroom on topics such as the role and history of the Federal Reserve System, monetary policy, and college financing.
+New York Fed Economic Education will offer accessible and informative presentations in your classroom on topics such as the role and history of the Federal Reserve System, monetary policy, economics as a career, and college financing.
 Visits are designed to reach students in schools that may benefit from resources to teach economic literacy, including Title I high schools and community colleges.
 The program aims to advance understanding of the roles and responsibilities of the Federal Reserve and help increase diversity in the fields of economics and finance.
 Presentations are free and can be scheduled Monday through Friday during the school year.
 Schools in the Federal Reserve's Second District receive priority for scheduling.
 Visits can be conducted either virtually or in-person, subject to availability.
 Interested professors and teachers should request a visit.

 Please note that requests are reviewed and scheduled on an ongoing basis throughout the year.
 Scheduling a visit is subject to availability.